jo/sync-tank/notes.md

   * does reading old versions and writing new ones not lead to weird datastates (like not updated old docs that will have to be ignored for all time)

 - maybe move the accounting discussion into its own aside because it may be lengthy and relevant across migration strategies

+- The database has become the glue that binds the teams together, the data structure functions as a kind of contract that all teams have agreed on.

+- Sometimes offline-capability is not just nice to have, but a hard requirement -> mention immmr again

+- move Couch-introduction from todo-app chapter to couch-chaper